chapmanjacobd/journal/fun/onelinelyrics.md

 my celestial form is hot but my body now is not

 I can solve other people's loneliness.
 But I can't solve my own loneliness

+The best spies are the ones who do not know they are spies